cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-collation.md

 ## Compatibility

-The `DROP COLLATION` command conforms to the SQL standard, apart from the `IF EXISTS` option, which is a Greenplum Database extension.
+The `DROP COLLATION` command conforms to the SQL standard, apart from the `IF EXISTS` option, which is a Cloudberry Database extension.

 ## See Also